nagasudhirpulla/taming_python/blog/index.md

 For example, if

-Goal = Read csv file, plot all columns data one below the other, save plot as a png image,
+Goal = Read csv file, plot all columns data one below the other, save plot as a PNG image,

-User story = Create a summary image of voltage timeseries from a csv file
+User story = Create a summary image of voltage time-series from a csv file

 The steps and skill sets required may be